-I went to the Harz Mountains a couple of weeks ago.
-It was my mum's birthday and my familiy usually does a trip somewhere around that time.
+I went to the Harz Mountains a couple of weeks ago as it was my mum's birthday and my familiy usually does a trip somewhere around that time.
 We originally planned on visiting Berlin but then decided to visit the Harz Mountains and go hiking instead.

-After we finally arrived on top of the Wurmberg Mountain, we explored the area a little.
+After we finally arrived at the top of the Wurmberg Mountain, we explored the area a little.
 It turned out that the mountain was very touristy with sun enthusiasts sitting in the beer garden eating schnitzel.
 There was a ski jumping hill right next to the beergarden too with a view on Mountain Brocken, the highest one in the Harz Mountain Range.

 A return ticket would have cost 30€ for each of us and that is just a ridiculous price.
 It is the same I pay for the train from Oslo to Gothenburg in the summer and instead of half an hour, I'm on the road for 4 hours there.
-But the view on the Brocken was nice indeed and I even managed to take a picture of the train.
+But the view on the Brocken was nice indeed!

-the top of the Brocken Mountain
+The top of the Brocken Mountain

 Can you see the train?

 Unfortunately all the hiking and the mountain air were too much for me as I fell into bed at 8.30pm with a serious headache.
-A little 10 hours nap fortunately cured me so I was ready to explore some towns and sights of the Harz the next day.
+A little 10 hours nap fortunately cured me so I was ready to explore more towns and sights of the Harz the next day.